 (This post brought to you by TOPs Balance.
 The content and opinions expressed below are that of Bren Did.)

 It makes my world possible and is also the bane of my existence.
 I love using technology to keep in touch with our friends and family around the globe.

 I also use technology for work both on this site and to teach online.
 But, when it comes to kids, enough is enough.

-Raising Tech Savvy Kids
+Raising Tech-Savvy Kids

-I am a 70s baby so I did not grown up steeped in technology, I got my first email account in college and my first cell phone at age 22.
+I am a 70s baby so I did not grow up steeped in technology, I got my first email account in college and my first cell phone at age 22.
 My kids have had their own Kindles since they were in second grade, their own iPods since third grade, and their own computers since fourth grade.

-Navigating today’s technology laden world is a challenge for all parents.
+Navigating today’s technology-laden world is a challenge for all parents.